27escape/App-Basis-ConvertText2/README.md

 Admonitions are processed before the rest of the document, so you cannot put their contents into buffers and expect them to work correctly.

-Admonitions are a short cut to [Admonition Boxes](#admonition_boxes) which allow multiple paragraphs to be used.
+Admonitions are a short cut to [Admonition Boxes](#admonition-boxes) which allow multiple paragraphs to be used.

 ## Font Awesome

-Font Awesome provides many useful icons,see [Font Awesome Cheatsheet], however there is a lot of hassle to add them to your document, we of course offer a simple shortcut of the form
+Font Awesome provides many useful icons,see [Font Awesome Cheatsheet], however there is a lot of hassle to add them to your document; we of course offer a simple shortcut, with the form

     \:fa:font-name